xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 9679-1: Inter-domain references shall be managed without manual intervention from the user.
 ```

-4.1  The user shall be able to specify a list of directories that may contain
+4.1  The user shall be able to specify a list of resources that may contain
   interface files to use when validating the MASL model inside the current project.
 4.1.1  The list shall be configurable for each project.
 4.1.2  The list shall be persisted in a file under the project.
-4.1.3  User shall be able to specify an absolute path for a dependent directory
+4.1.3  User shall be able to specify an absolute path for a dependent resource
-4.1.4  User shall be able to specify a workspace-relative path for a dependent directory
+4.1.4  User shall be able to specify a workspace-relative path for a dependent resource
-4.1.5  User shall be able to specify a filesystem-relative path for a dependent directory
+4.1.5  User shall be able to specify a filesystem-relative path for a dependent resource
+4.1.6  The depended-upon resource may be either a file or a directory

 4.2  When the current model is being validated, it shall assure that validation
   is performed against up-to-date dependencies.

-4.3  The contents of the dependend-upon folders shall not be persisted as part of the
+4.3  The contents of the dependend-upon resources shall not be persisted as part of the
   configuration management of the depending project.

-4.4  The contents of the dependend-upon folders shall not be exported to the depending
+4.4  The contents of the dependend-upon resource shall not be exported to the depending
   project's `masl/` folder as part of "Export MASL [Domain|Project]".

 ### 5. Analysis